corrode/tarnish/README.md

     type Error = String;

     fn run(&mut self, input: Input) -> Result<Output, String> {
-        // This unsafe block might segfault or corrupt memory!
+        // This unsafe block might segfault!
-        // But if it does, only this process dies and not the parent. unsafe {
+        // If it does, only this worker process dies, not the parent. unsafe {
             let result = some_unsafe_c_function(
                 input.data.as_ptr(),